CyrusMoreno/alpacas-r-socute/index.md

 #### Takeaways

-Cyclistic should promote adaptation of healthier city travel lifestyle on their social media.
-They may take advantage of putting add usual destination close to their bike stations particularly the one mostly used during Sundays.
+Cyclistic should promote adaptation of healthier city travel lifestyle on their social media post and ads.
+They may take advantage of putting ads on popular routes which includes local stores and popular spots which are closer to Cyclistic bike stations.
+Ads maybe posted during Sundays where we have high volume.